nvigneux/Dokkan-Battle-Summon-Extension/README.md

 ## Description

-**Dokkan Battle Summon Extension** is a Chrome extension that add the ability to simulate summons on the site Dokkan Battle FR.
+**Dokkan Battle Summon Extension** is a Chrome extension that adds the ability to simulate summons on the Japanese version of the Dokkan Battle site.

+> **Note:** As of the latest version, only the Japanese (JP) version is supported.
+The Global version has moved to server-side rendering (SSR), which breaks the API access used by the extension.

 ## Download